algorithmx/RigorousCoupledWaveAnalysisCUDA.jl/README.md

 ## Enable GPU acceleration

 The GPU acceleration is by default DISABLED.
 To enable, simply set the keyword argument  ` use_gpu = true `  and pass it to the function `rcwagrid()` when setting up the grid for RCWA calculation.
 This will create a `RCWAGrid` object with `V0` field of type `CuArray`.
-Passing such an object to the subsequent functions in a calculation will automatically triggers the GPU acceleration.
+Passing such an object to the subsequent functions in a calculation will automatically trigger the GPU acceleration.

 ---
 **Sections below are written by [Jón Schlipf](https://github.com/jonschlipf/).**